Curriculum Intent (Vision)

-At Manor Field Junior School, we believe that our children learn best when English is taught through an integrated, cross-curricular approach, where learning opportunities are carefully planned to meet the needs of our pupils, so that they are motivated by – and engaged in – their English journey.
+At Manor Field Junior School, we believe that our children learn best when English is taught through an integrated, cross-curricular approach, where learning opportunities are carefully planned to meet the needs of all of our pupils, so that they are motivated by – and engaged in – their English journey.
 Lessons are well-structured and adapted to meet the needs of individual pupils: we believe that all children at Manor Field should be able to read, speak and write fluently, and our aim is that they feel empowered to make choices and to interpret the world around them.

 Our aim is for children at Manor Field to: